-If you’re starting your dinnerware collection from scratch, you’ll likely register for full place settings, which include three to five pieces of coordinating dishware (dinner plate, the smaller salad or dessert plate, bowl, coffee or tea cup, and saucer).
-The cost per place setting can range from $30 to over $500, with many collections of quality hitting between the $50 and $200 mark.
+If you’re starting your dinnerware collection from scratch, you’ll likely register for full place settings, which include three to five pieces of coordinating dishware (a dinner plate, the smaller salad or dessert plate, a bowl, a coffee or tea cup, and a saucer).
+The price per place setting can range from $30 to over $500, with many high-quality collections costing between $50 and $200.

 "The range tends to be eight to 12 place settings, but this truly varies," says Carter, who notes that the two main factors a couple should consider when choosing their number are the size of their home and their overall lifestyle.
-If you’re frequently entertaining or have young children that may be less careful with the pieces, it’s best to skew on the higher side.
+If you frequently entertain or have young children who may be less careful with the pieces, err on the side of caution.

-Easy-to-navigate return policies, post-wedding perks and discounts, and partnerships with other wedding-related businesses, such as travel agencies, can be further incentives, so it’s best to do your homework before deciding on your selected services.
+Consider other perks before making your decision.
+Some places offer easy-to-navigate return policies, post-wedding discounts, and partnerships with other wedding-related businesses.
 These days, many couples create two to three registries for added flexibility for their guests.

 Finally, the required care and maintenance of the pieces you select are important to consider.
-"Dinnerware with hand-painted designs or metallic finishes are best to be hand-washed," says Carter, who notes that the same can be true of certain gold-plated or rose gold flatware sets.
+"Dinnerware with hand-painted designs or metallic finishes is best hand-washed," says Carter, who notes that the same can be true of certain gold-plated or rose gold flatware sets.
 If you’d rather place pieces in the dishwasher post-meal, it’s best to avoid this route.

 "Couples that love to entertain should consider additional tableware like serving bowls or platters, an etagere, and serving utensils," says Carter.
 "I would also recommend an ice bucket or chic champagne cooler if you enjoy hosting cocktail hours in your home."

-It’s also helpful to register for extras of items you’ll use most.
+It's a good idea to register for extra items that you'll use frequently.
 If you’re a caffeine fiend, be sure to include extra cups and saucers.
-Spend more time snacking than eating full meals?
+Do you spend more time snacking than eating full meals?
 Add extra dessert or salad plates to the mix.